 - Providing empathy and perspective on their issues that they may not be able to see

-The rewarding part for many is the fact that it’s all about helping people to be happier and in better control of their lives and you get to do that every time you’re at work.
+The rewarding part for many is the fact that it’s all about helping people to be happier and in better control of their lives, and you get to do that every time you’re at work.

 Personal Qualities & Qualifications needed to become a Counsellor

-In order to become a fully-fledged counsellor and be considered for entry-level roles in the industry, the academic qualification you need is a Diploma of Counselling - which is then used as a gateway to further studying in the field.
+In order to become a fully-fledged counsellor and be considered for entry-level roles in the industry, the academic qualification you need is a Diploma in Counselling - which is then used as a gateway to further studying in the field.
 Then, when you’re ready to move your counselling career forwards, an undergraduate degree will give you vital practical experience in a real-world environment.

 - To be an attentive and active listener